Line of Credit vs. Credit Card: Which One Is Best for You?

 Once you've agreed to the lender's terms and opened the credit line, you can access the money by:

-You can use the money for anything, but be aware that as soon as you start taking money from your line of credit, you'll have to start paying it back.
 How you repay the line of credit depends on your loan terms.
-Sometimes, you’ll only be required to pay the interest and then make a large (balloon) payment once the term ends.
-Other times, you’ll be put on a fixed payment schedule.
+Sometimes, you'll only be required to pay the interest and then make a large (balloon) payment once the term ends.
+Other times, you'll be put on a fixed payment schedule.
 You can make additional payments to the principal whenever you like.

 When should you use a line of credit vs. a credit card?

-A line of credit is usually a better choice for big purchases that you know you can’t pay off within one or two statement cycles.
-Lines of credit usually have much lower interest rates than credit cards, so you’ll pay less in interest over the course of the loan.
+For a large expense that you know you can't pay off within 1 or 2 statement cycles, a line of credit makes things easier.
+They usually have much lower interest rates than credit cards, so you'll pay less in interest over the course of the loan.

 A line of credit is also a handy way to consolidate debt.
 Let's say you've got a few credit cards with high balances.
 You could open a line of credit and use the funds to pay off those individual debts.
 Now, you have a single payment at a much lower interest rate, allowing you to pay your debt faster.